Naida1710/baby_bites/README.md

 - **Advanced Search Options** - Provide advanced search features to filter recipes based on ingredients, difficulty level, cooking time, or dietary restrictions (e.g., gluten-free, vegetarian).

--**Delete comments** - Currently, users can leave comments on posts, but they cannot delete their own comments.
-I want to enable this functionality, so that users are able to delete the comments they have written.
+-**Delete posts** - Currently, users can leave a post, but they cannot delete their own posts, only comments to the posts.
+I want to enable this functionality, so that users are able to delete the posts they have written.

 ### Design